 In Set for Life, Mr. Trench shows us that the typical American spends 30%-50% of their income on housing.
 If you are doing this, it is like trying to run a marathon in knee-deep quicksand.

 I was able to reach financial freedom at such a young age because I never once paid for my housing until I was already very close to financial freedom.
 I purchased a house hack at the age of 18 and rented out 4 rooms to friends for the next 5 years.
 This not only allowed me to live for free, but it actually cash flowed a bit as well.
-After leaving that house, my wife and I then moved into, renovated, and sold 5 houses in 5 years, doing live-in flips by utilizing great deals through the Homepath program.
+After leaving that house, my wife and I then moved into, renovated, and sold 5 houses in 5 years, doing live-in flips by utilizing great deals through the HomePath program (Google to find out more).
 It wasn’t until after all of that when we took on the typical mortgage and housing expense, which at that time was more than covered by the income we had generated through the previous years of avoiding housing expenses.

 Trench does a fantastic job of explaining how one can use a house hack or live-in flip to accelerate their path to financial freedom.
 I can tell you as someone who has done it that he is spot on.
 His direction and advice is useful and very achievable for anyone.